 BE A READER YOURSELF

-Have you heard the line, ‘Monkey See, Monkey does’ That’s applicable here.
-When our kids find us reading a book, chances they will follow us.
-I would sneak in to read a few pages and Nathan knew I was reading my book just like he reads his picture books.
+You’ve probably heard the phrase, “Monkey see, monkey do.”
+This concept applies to our children as well.
+When our children see us reading a book, they are more likely to follow in our footsteps.
+For instance, I would sneak in a few pages of reading, and Nathan would notice and realize I was reading my book, just like he reads his picture books.

-DEDICATE A TIME FOR READING
+DEDICATE TIME FOR READING

 HAVE BOOKS EVERYWHERE